GL1T0H/sysmon_incident_inova/README.md

 | Command and Control | Non-Standard Port | T1571 |
 | Impact | Data Encrypted for Impact | T1486 |
 | Impact | Defacement: Internal Defacement | T1491.001 |

 ---

-## Unresolved Items / Recommended Follow-Up

-The following items could not be conclusively answered from the telemetry reviewed and are flagged for further investigation before this report is finalized:

-1. **Data Exfiltration** — No direct evidence of large-volume outbound data transfer prior to encryption was identified in the reviewed logs.
-This does not rule out exfiltration; targeted review of outbound traffic volume/timing to `185.220.101.47` prior to 17:20 UTC is recommended.
-2. **EXCH-01 Full Scope** — Defender was disabled on this host (16:47), but no ransom note or encryption activity was confirmed in the reviewed telemetry.
-Requires dedicated review.
-3. **`svc-local` Account Origin** — Present as the execution context on DC-02 and APP-SRV-03 during final deployment; not seen elsewhere.
-Needs identification (legitimate local account vs. actor-created).
-4. **Unconfirmed Scanned Hosts** — `10.42.15.50`, `10.42.15.60`, `10.42.20.45` (=WKS-045, confirmed), `10.42.20.78` (=WKS-078, confirmed), `10.42.20.91` (=WKS-091, confirmed), `10.42.20.112` (=WKS-112, confirmed) were all identified in the network scan; all core targets are now accounted for, but any host scanned and not listed above should be independently verified as unaffected.
-5. **Post-18:26 UTC Activity** — Reviewed telemetry contains no further threat-actor activity after 18:26 UTC.
-It is not established whether the threat actor ceased activity voluntarily, lost access, or simply is not represented in the available log excerpt.

----